-Just a few weeks into the new year, many of the resolutions people made on January 1st have by now been abandoned, and many others have not resulted in a single day of changed behavior.
+Just a few weeks into the new year, many of the resolutions people made on January 1st will be abandoned, and many others will have not resulted in a single day of changed behavior.
 Why?

 One of the most common reasons New Year’s resolutions don’t stick is that people choose resolutions that are too difficult, and promise themselves changes that are too big.

 We make big promises to ourselves because we want big results.
 We want to transform our bodies, our minds, our diets, our careers or our bank accounts.

 James Clear, author of Atomic Habits, offers some advice for planning life changes:

 - Aim to be great in 10 years.
 Build health habits today that lead to a great body in 10 years.

 - When making plans, think big.
 When making progress, think small.

 - “You do not rise to the level of your goals.
 You fall to the level of your systems.”
 (By systems he means your habits, routines, and surroundings.)

 In October of last year, I took this advice to heart and built a new exercise habit, working out in the office gym before I started work each day.

 I designed my exercise behavior to incorporate all of the criteria necessary to meet the scientific definition of a habit.